portrait home

 Working With the Pet Owner: Photos & Consultation

 When creating a portrait, I use photos of the pet(s) as a guide.
 It is essential that these photos be clear and show accurate colors and good detail.
-Please see my special page: Tips for Photographing Pets.
+Please see my post: Tips for Photographing Pets.
 I can work from original or digital photos, and I always return your photos with the completed portrait.

 The first step of the portrait process is a consultation.
 You and I discuss your ideas and preferences and decide on the size and style of the portrait.
 It helps me to already have some photos of your pet in-hand so that I can offer suggestions and better understand your ideas.
-If you live in the Corvallis area, I can even meet your pet briefly, in order to get to know its behavior and personality - there is a lot I can bring out in my art that does not always show through in a photo.
+If you live in the Albany area, I can even meet your pet briefly, in order to get to know its behavior and personality – there is a lot I can bring out in my art that does not always show through in a photo.

 Portrait Creation